mbabynames search ✿

 Warren Stone

-"noble and strong" (Warren) meets "stone" (Stone).
+"guardian" (Warren) meets "stone" (Stone).
 The combination reads as complete.
 Neither name overshadows the other.
 Warren ends on a nasal sound.
 Stone's opening S avoids any muddiness.

 Warren Grant